duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_html.md

 5. Debug.

-  If you search doesn't hit an instant answer, there will be an error message displayed on the page: "Sorry, no hit for your instant answer."
+  If your search doesn't hit an instant answer, there will be an error message displayed on the page: "Sorry, no hit for your instant answer."

   If the trigger is hit but you do not see something displayed on the screen, a number of things could be wrong: